-Approved by the Faculty & Staff Development Committee March 8, 2007 Reviewed by the Human Resource Planning Committee - May 2010
+Approved by the Faculty & Staff Development Committee March 8, 2007

+Reviewed by the Human Resource Planning Committee - May 2010

-Institutional Technology Planning Open and uses consensus decision-making processes.
-Meets the second and fourth Wednesday at 2:30 pm in Room SS-101 Charge: • Study, review, advise and recommend regulations and procedures relating to institutional technology • Identify, prioritize, and review technology needs with regard to network infra structure, staffing, funding, and equipment capacities. • Develop a college-wide technology plan, including deployment of technology equipment and coordination of services with Information Technology department • Assist and support college planning process through contributions to the Strategic Master Plan • Review and revise the committee charge to meet changing needs over time Structure: • 1 administrator (Executive Director of Research, Planning, and Information Services) • 3 faculty representatives (two teaching faculty members and one librarian) appointed by the Academic Senate • 3 confidential/management representatives appointed by the management group • 2 classified representatives appointed by CSEA (recommended from the IT support staff).
-1 student representative appointed by ASB • Quorum: A quorum, consisting of one member from each of three of the five constituencies (administration, classified, faculty, management, student), shall be required to conduct business.
+Institutional Technology Planning

+Open and uses consensus decision-making processes.
+Meets the second and fourth Wednesday at 2:30 pm in Room SS-101

+- Study, review, advise and recommend regulations and procedures relating to institutional technology - Identify, prioritize, and review technology needs with regard to network infra structure, staffing, funding, and equipment capacities. - Develop a college-wide technology plan, including deployment of technology equipment and coordination of services with Information Technology department - Assist and support college planning process through contributions to the Strategic Master Plan - Review and revise the committee charge to meet changing needs over time

+- 1 administrator (Dean of Academic Services) - 3 faculty representatives (two teaching faculty members) appointed by the Academic Senate - 3 confidential/management representatives appointed by the management group - 2 classified representatives appointed by CSEA (recommended from the IT support staff). - 1 student representative appointed by ASB

+A quorum, consisting of one member from each of three of the five constituencies (administration, classified, faculty, management, student), shall be required to conduct business.